Realms (EP): Singles

 The EP's lead single "Vex" was released on 31 October 2019, and features production from Sarz and Screwface.
 Sarz is also credited to be featured on the track.
 The second single "Ode Lo Like" was released on 12 December 2019, and was produced by Dapiano and Screwface.
 The Melvitto and Screwface-produced third single off the EP, "Again," was released on 6 February 2020.
 The fourth and final single "Naughty Girl" was released on 26 June 2020.
 It was produced by Pheelz.

 Critical reception

-Motolani Alake of Pulse Nigeria critiqued Wande Coal's Realms EP as "a lesson in what shouldn't be done" for a veteran artist, highlighting its lack of fresh material and strategic overemphasis on previously released singles.
-Alake noted that while Wande Coal's talent remains evident, the EP's approach felt "lazy" and prioritizes streaming metrics over artistic impact.
-He rated the EP a 3.5/10, categorizing it as a "near fall."

-Tami Makinde of The Native described Realms as a satisfying, familiar collection that showcases Wande Coal's mastery of melody, despite its lack of artistic boldness.
-Makinde noted, "Wande Coal is and will always be a certified hitmaker," but felt the EP didn't push boundaries, instead offering infectious tunes like "Naughty Girl" and "Ode Lo Like" that fit comfortably in Coal's catalog.
-The review highlights that Realms doesn't aim for grand statements, yet effectively captures the "good feeling" fans expect.
+Realms received mixed reviews from music critics.
+Tami Makinde of The Native said Wande Coal was "a certified hitmaker" with an "insane knack for melody", describing the EP as "familiarly beautiful" and "nothing feels out of place", and concluded that "Realms seems like a conciliatory offering hinged on the prospect that there’s more to come".
+Motolani Alake of Pulse Nigeria called Realms a "lazy attempt at a project release" and said it should not have been released because it had "just two new songs on a seven-track EP", arguing that it relied on "strategy… more than good music".
+He added that it offered "nothing new" and concluded it was a "lesson in what shouldn’t be done", giving it a 3.5/10 rating.